chirpley/docs/docs/source/asbrand.rst

   When clicking on the |chaticon| in the deal-cards the chatbox opens on the right.

-The chat is only available for influencers with an active status (accepted,review,pending,completed) Under the filter "Chat" you can you can see if influencers have replied or made a request.
+The chat is only available for influencers with an active status. (accepted,review,pending,completed) Under the filter "Chat" you can you can see if influencers have replied or made a new request.